Raffaelbdl/kuma-browser/README.md

 - The `Reposition` tab allows to reposition cards based on the frequency field for a given deck.

 - Only the `New` cards will be repositioned.
+-
+### The JPDB API Vocabulary List Tab

+- The `JPDB VocabList` tab allows to create Anki notes from JPDB vocabulary lists using the JPDB API.

+- This way is faster and more reliable than the normal one, but it does not provide example sentences.

+- Usage:
+  - Log into your JPDB account
+  - In `Settings` get your API key at the bottom of the page.
+  - In `Learn(x)` click on the vocabulary list you want to add, and get the Id at the end of the url.
+  - In Anki, enter the information and press `Generate`.

+- Note existence is checked based on the Expression field, which might not be sufficient to fully separate JPDB entries in practice.

+- You can save your API key by toggling the check box.

 ### Provided Template